Use These Strategies To Financially Prepare For The Holidays And Avoid Holiday Overwhelm.

 2. Budget for the big purchases

-The bigger the kids get the more expensive their toys are.
-If your kids have asked for a larger ticket item this year and you have decided to buy it for them, make sure to start putting something aside for it as soon as you can.
+If your kids have asked for a larger ticket item this year and you have decided to buy it for them, make sure to start putting something aside as soon as possible.

 Having even half of the funds for bigger purchases saved will ease the stress when it comes time to pull out your wallet.